Strawberry-Foundations/spkg/README.md

 spkg also offers pre-build packages, so you don't have to build big packages like Java yourself.
 <br>

+# Is this project dead?
+**No.** My personal domain is currently down, so I can't release packages and updates for spkg.
+As soon as I have my domain back (or bought a new domain), I will resume work on this project.

 # **Plugins**
 spkg offers a convenient plugin system, allowing users to enable advanced features such as installing packages over a secure sandbox!